Explain why does the Bay of Fundy in Canada have the highest tides in the world?

 In detail, for those interested!

-Geography of the Bay of Fundy
+Geographical features of the Bay of Fundy

-Influence of the shape of the berry
+Role of the shape and depth of the bay

 Did you know?